ABOUT ST CLAIR ANGLICAN - SYDNEY AUSTRALIA

 Our next Minister, Scott Blackwell with his wife Debbie started to serve at St Clair in May 2013.
 During his time here, Scott has assisted with the planting of a Sri Lankan congregation, now being categorised as an International Service which meets on the second Saturday of every month at 6:00pm.

-Scott and Debbie left our Church so Scott could take on the Senior Ministry role at Ashbury Anglican Church earlier this year 2020.
+Scott and Debbie left our Church so Scott could take on the Senior Ministry role at Ashbury Anglican Church and Rev Philip and Margaret Bassett took up an interim Ministers role at St Clair and Erskine Park Anglican Church until February 2021.
+We were grateful for his love and leadership shown through the difficult year of 2020.